tradle/why-hypercore/FAQ.md

 #### What is the biggest gotcha with Hypercore?

-Need help with this. @Mauve?
+Need help with this. @RangerMauve?
 Probably copying the Hypercore's directory to another machine and copying a private key and trying to write into this Hypercore while making updates in the original Hypercore.

 ## How to discover all feeds that a peer can give us?